MicrosoftDocs/azure-devops-docs/docs/git/use-ssh-keys-to-authenticate.md

 You'll need to update the `origin` remote in Git to change over from a HTTPS to SSH URL.
 Once you have the SSH clone URL, run the following command:

 <pre style="color:white;background-color:black;font-family:Consolas,Courier,monospace;padding:10px">
-&gt; git remote set-url origin <font color="#F9FE64">ssh://fabfiber@fabfiber.visualstudio.com:22/DefaultCollection/_git/fabrikamtools</font>
+&gt; git remote set-url origin <font color="#F9FE64">ssh://fabrikops2@vs-ssh.visualstudio.com:22/DefaultCollection/_git/fabrikamtools</font>
 </pre>

 You can now run any Git command that connects to `origin`.

 <a name="newkeys"></a>

-### I'm using Git LFS with Team Services and I get errors when pulling files tracked by Git LFS.
+### I'm using Git LFS with VSTS and I get errors when pulling files tracked by Git LFS.

-Team Services currently doesn't support LFS over SSH.
+VSTS currently doesn't support LFS over SSH.
 Use HTTPS to connect to repos with Git LFS tracked files.

 ### How can I use a non default key location, i.e. not ~/.ssh/id_rsa and ~/.ssh/id_rsa.pub ?